 This is the mission of the San Francisco- and New York-based “Creative Company” made up of self-proclaimed dreamers and inventors who “think differently.”
 And think differently they do, evident by every aspect of their website, from the quirky Design page with a button that says “Don’t Click Me!” to the interactive About Us page, where you learn each team member’s name, where they’re located and how they spend their time.

-What’s not to love about this university’s About Us page?
+What’s not to love about Full Sail University’s About Us page content?
 Though the hero banner, which makes use of imagery, text and video, is designed to appeal to the dreamer in all young people, what lies beneath the fold reassures skeptics and parents alike that this university has the resources and experience to help students realize their full potential.
 The copy clearly conveys that the university’s leadership is serious about helping students hone their art forms and develop relevant skills that will allow them to pursue their career goals in real-world environments.
-Some other things the page does right are as follows:
+Some other things the website page content does right are as follows:

 - Includes statistics

 - Redirects parents to a page with additional information